aaltuwayjiri/Chatbot/README.md

 Simply run the script in terminal using Python:

     python chatbot.py

-   -The chatbot will prompt you to speak something.
+  .The chatbot will prompt you to speak something.
 It will listen to your voice, convert it to text, generate a response using Cohere, and then speak the response back to you.

 2-Exit the Conversation:

-   -To exit the conversation, say exit, and the chatbot will stop.
+.To exit the conversation, say exit, and the chatbot will stop.